Skip to main content

 Localization

-Localization in Avicenna can be divided into two general categories: localization of the app interface and localization of the study content.
+Localization in Avicenna can be divided into two general categories: localization of the app interface and localization of the study content (i.e., multilingual studies).
 Each of them is explained below.

 App Interface Localization

-The Avicenna mobile app is currently available, for Android, iOS, and web, in the following 13 languages:
+The Avicenna participant app is currently available, for Android, iOS, and web, in the following languages:

 If you are interested in helping us translate Avicenna into your local language, we would love to hear from you.

-Participants can choose the language of the app interface through Settings.
+Participants can choose the language of the app interface and their studies through Settings.

 Study Content Localization

-Avicenna supports creating studies where the content, for example, the informed consent, survey questions, or notifications, are translated and available in multiple languages.
-This way every participant interacts with the study using the language they have chosen.
+Avicenna supports creating studies where the content, for example, the consent materials, survey questions, or notifications, are translated and available in multiple languages.
+This way every participant interacts with the study using their app language, wherever applicable.

 Adding Localization